textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Delete chats (bulk)

-Delete chats by given ID(s) or delete all chats.
+Delete chats by given IDs or delete all chats.

 ### Example
 ```java